Types of Lung Cancer

 Asbestos and Smoking Tobacco

-However, smoking - since it affects the lungs' natural protective
+or mesothelioma cancer.
+However, since smoking affects the lungs'

-mechanisms - makes people that smoke tobacco more vulnerable
+natural protective mechanisms, it makes people that smoke tobacco more vulnerable to

-diseases they often have a very long smoking history and therefore
+have a very long smoking history and therefore smoking-related

-pulmonary disease (COPD).
-COPD includes two separate pulmonary
+(COPD).
+COPD includes two separate pulmonary diseases, which

-diseases, which commonly overlap in a given patient - chronic
+commonly overlap in a given patient - chronic bronchitis and

 Smoking is also the major cause of lung

-lung cancer, it is obviously important that anyone who might
+cause lung cancer, it is obviously important that anyone who

-smoking not only adds to lung cancer risk in some asbestos
+not only adds to lung cancer risk in some asbestos workers,

-workers, it can heighten the risk -- a process known as synergism.
+it can heighten the risk is a process known as synergism.

 This has been demonstrated with certainty only if the worker